mdrights/LiveSlak/README.txt

  -d desktoptype     SLACKWARE (full Slack), KDE4 (basic KDE4),
                     XFCE (basic XFCE), PLASMA5, MATE, CINNAMON.
  -e                 Use ISO boot-load-size of 32 for computers
-                    where the ISO won't boot otherwise.
+                    where the ISO won't boot otherwise (default: 4).
  -f                 Forced re-generation of all squashfs modules,
                     custom configurations and new initrd.img.
  -m pkglst[,pkglst] Add modules defined by pkglists/<pkglst>,...